JEKYLL-WEB-TEMPLATES/raichur.github.io/_pages/beliefs.md

 - There is no heaven or hell.
 - Magic and miracles don't exist outside the explanations of science.
 - We have no cosmic significance. -->

-### 2C: Perceptions: Science, politics, and the universe

-- Macro and micro evolution happens.
-- Extraterrestrial life exists.
-- The Big Bang occurred, and started expanding from a singularity approximately 13.8 billion years ago.
-- The rapid warming of the climate system has undeniable evidence, and its effects must be limited by the reducing the flow of greenhouse gases into the atmosphere.

 ## Type 3: Opinions